antfu/antfu.me/pages/notes.md

   force = true
 ```

-`*` and `:splat` means it will redirect all the sub routes as-is to the new domain.
+- `*` and `:splat` mean it will redirect all the sub routes as-is to the new domain.
-`force = true` specifing always do the redirect even the page exists.
+- `force = true` specifing it will always redirect even if the request page exists.

 ## Netlify Redirects (Site names)